 Industrial Relations and Human Resource Management is available as both Table A major and minor options in the Bachelor of Commerce, the Bachelor of Commerce and Bachelor of Advanced Studies, Bachelor of Commerce and Bachelor of Laws, the Bachelor of Engineering (Honours) and Bachelor of Commerce and the Bachelor of Advanced Computing and Bachelor of Commerce.

 The Industrial Relations and Human Resource Management major and minor are also available to students not enrolled in a Commerce degree through the shared pool (Table S) - see the Interdisciplinary studies handbook for details.

 Please note.
 Students cannot complete both a major and a minor in Industrial Relations and Human Resource Management for their degree.

 The requirements for the major and minor in Industrial Relations and Human Resource Management can be found in the Unit of study table.

-The units of study required for Honours in Business law can be found in the Honours unit of study table.
+The units of study required for Honours in Work and Organisational Studies can be found in the Honours unit of study table.